-No prior case has held that the mere existence of a swap power would cause the "mere change of form and no change in pecuniary interest" exception not to apply c.
-Evidentiary Issue.
-The court's refusal to dismiss the action could be based on the absence of evidence in the proceeding up to that point that the insider was the trustee and beneficiary of the GRAT.
+No prior case has held that the mere existence of a swap power would cause the "mere change of form and no change in pecuniary interest" exemption not to apply.

+c.
+2024 Order - Evidentiary Issue.
+The court entered an order dated November 15, 2024 (the "2024 Order") refusing to dismiss the action.
+The primary rationale of the court seemed to be the absence of evidence in the proceeding up to that point that the insider was the trustee and beneficiary of the GRAT.

 [T]the Court considers Defendant's citation to the Complaint and finds it does not support his statement regarding his grantor, trustee, and beneficiary status. ...
-There is, however, no support in the Complaint regarding Defendant's trustee or beneficiary status.
+There is ... no support in the Complaint regarding Defendant's trustee or beneficiary status.